This explains indexes, indexing, index controls, and index requirements in SPK.

 spk repo index -r origin --update python --update zlib

-The --update option takes a package/version as well.
+The --update option can also take a package/version.
 This lets the

 update be restricted to a specific version of a package.
 This can make

-for shorter update times for packages with a large number of versions,
+for shorter update times for packages with large numbers of versions,

 or builds per version, e.g.: